 Dr. Ron Ross: By the way, anybody can call anytime.
 If you’re looking at the RMF or any of the NIST documents, you can send me an email or call me up anytime, and I do this quite frequently with people, or just have a discussion.
 If you have a question about one of the steps in the RMF or whether you think this is a good career movie, you can use NIST as a resource to answer technical questions or even get advice on careers, and I’m sure the folks at Mission Critical Institute would be willing to do the same thing.
-But there’s got to be an investment on your own time first before you shell out the big bucks for a degree or a program or a certificate.
-Just makes sure that you’re in the right place because that means it’s going to be a good investment for your future.
+But there’s got to be an investment on you’re own time first before you shell out the big bucks for a degree or a program or a certificate.
+Just makes sure that you’re in the right place because that means it’s going to be a good investment for you’re future.
 And it will be money well spent.

 Richard Spires: Yeah, and I’ll just pick up.
 Well-stated, Ron.
-You do need to understand and do your own self study and of course there are some of these certification programs like the [inaudible 01:00:43] or CISP or the Certified Ethical Hacker, as an example.
+You do need to understand and do you’re own self study and of course there are some of these certification programs like the [inaudible 01:00:43] or CISP or the Certified Ethical Hacker, as an example.
 Now they do require typically you would take a class.
 There maybe four or five day classes together with an exam.
 Now some of them also require some years of practical experience before you can get fully certified in those, but I think those could be good augmentation strategies together with the education kinds of things that Baker college is offering in a real program tied to like an MBA program as well.
 So there’s different things you can do in order to get into the cybersecurity field that don’t necessarily require a full degree, especially if you already have technical background.
 If you already have an Undergrad technical degree for instance, these are augmentation strategies with certifications that can help you.